rejeep/prodigy.el/README.md

 ### Nodemon Server

-This service starts a Nodemon serveron port `6002`.
+This service starts a Nodemon server on port `6002`.
 The project is using NVM (Node Version Manager), so before the process starts, NVM is set up.